aufziehvogel/ansible-roles/prometheus/README.md

 - `prometheus_evaluation_interval`: Evaluation interval for prometheus rules
 - `prometheus_scrape_configs`: `scrape_configs` definition for prometheus
 - `prometheus_blackbox_scrape_configs`: Optionally, if you use a blackbox exporter a list of hosts that should be probed.
+To use this option you have to use the ansible-role `prometheus-blackbox-exporter`.

 Example Playbook
 ----------------